crazycodeboy/react-native-splash-screen/README.md

 ### iOS

-Customize your splash screen via LaunchImage or LaunchScreen.xib,
+Customize your splash screen via `LaunchImage` or `LaunchScreen.xib`,

 **Learn more to see [examples](https://github.com/crazycodeboy/react-native-splash-screen/tree/master/examples)**